Birth defect: Alcohol exposure

 The mother's consumption of alcohol during pregnancy can cause a continuum of various permanent birth defects: craniofacial abnormalities, brain damage, intellectual disability, heart disease, kidney abnormality, skeletal anomalies, ocular abnormalities.
+There is no known safe amount of alcohol to consume while pregnant.

 The prevalence of children affected is estimated at least 1% in U.S. as well in Canada.

 Very few studies have investigated the links between paternal alcohol use and offspring health.

 However, recent animal research has shown a correlation between paternal alcohol exposure and decreased offspring birth weight.
 Behavioral and cognitive disorders, including difficulties with learning and memory, hyperactivity, and lowered stress tolerance have been linked to paternal alcohol ingestion.
 The compromised stress management skills of animals whose male parent was exposed to alcohol are similar to the exaggerated responses to stress that children with fetal alcohol syndrome display because of maternal alcohol use.
 These birth defects and behavioral disorders were found in cases of both long- and short-term paternal alcohol ingestion.
 In the same animal study, paternal alcohol exposure was correlated with a significant difference in organ size and the increased risk of the offspring displaying ventricular septal defects at birth.